ashnasainu/EMBEDDED-C-PIC16F877A/README.md

 - **EXTERNAL INTERRUPT SWITCH** - Implementation of an external interrupt switch using Embedded C in MPLAB.
 - **TIMER 0_LED BLINKING** - Implementation of an TIMER 0_LED BLINKING using Embedded C in MPLAB.
+- **LED MULTIPLEXING_TIMER INTERRUPT** - Implementation of an LED MULTIPLEXING_TIMER INTERRUPT using Embedded C in MPLAB.

 ## 🔧 Getting Started